Journey's End: Scene 1

+Tuesday, 19 March 1918: morning.
 Trotter and Mason converse about the bacon rashers which the company has to eat.
 Trotter talks about how the start of spring makes him feel youthful; he also talks about the hollyhocks which he has planted.
 These conversations are a way of escaping the trenches and the reality of the war.

 Osborne and Raleigh discuss how slowly time passes at the front, and the fact that both of them played rugby before the war and that Osborne was a schoolmaster before he signed up to fight.
 While Raleigh appears interested, Osborne points out that it is of little use now.

 Osborne describes the madness of war when describing how German soldiers allowed the British to rescue a wounded soldier in no man's land, while the next day the two sides shelled each other heavily.
 He describes the war as "silly".

 Stanhope announces that the barbed wire around the trenches needs to be mended.
 Information gathered from a captured German indicates that an enemy attack is planned to begin on Thursday morning, only two days away.

 Stanhope confiscates a letter from Raleigh, insisting on his right to censor it.
 Stanhope is in a relationship with Raleigh's sister and is worried that, in the letter, Raleigh will reveal Stanhope's growing alcoholism.
 Full of self-loathing, Stanhope accedes to Osborne's offer to read the letter for him.
 The letter is, in fact, full of praise for Stanhope.
 The scene ends with Stanhope quietly demurring from Osborne's suggestion to re-seal the envelope.